-In his study of language A Mouthful of Air (1992) Burgess devotes an entertaining and informative chapter to what he calls ‘low-life language’, drawing on the slang dictionaries of Eric Partridge and Jonathon Green in an exploration of ‘the home-made language of the ruled, not the rulers, the acted upon, the used, the used up.
-It is demotic poetry emerging in flashes of ironic insight’.
+In his non-fiction book about language, A Mouthful of Air (1992), Anthony Burgess devotes an entertaining and informative chapter to what he calls ‘low-life language’, drawing on the slang dictionaries of Eric Partridge and Jonathon Green in an exploration of ‘the home-made language of the ruled, not the rulers, the acted upon, the used, the used up.
+It is demotic poetry emerging in flashes of ironic insight.’

 Burgess’s interest in slang as a political discourse perhaps comes from his time during the 1939-45 war, when he was stationed in Gibraltar in the Army Education Corps.
-In the chapter he remembers how a certain word popular among his fellow soldiers was used to denote frustration:
+He remembers how a certain word popular among his fellow soldiers was used to denote frustration:

 This was a taboo that Burgess enjoyed breaking, and his novels contain much vigorous swearing.
-Some of the best examples are in Napoleon Symphony (1974, reissued in November 2012 by Serpent’s Tail) where he renders the speech of ordinary soldiers in Napoleon’s army as something close to ‘demotic poetry’:
+Some of the best examples occur in the novel Napoleon Symphony (1974), where he renders the speech of ordinary soldiers in Napoleon’s army as something close to ‘demotic poetry’:

 In a way you could see that a man could laugh at the extremes of misery of it, for misery could not easily go any further, three days of it, stumbling through this white sand like hot snow, the dried shit in our breeches, and knowing we were marching on on on only to get cut to pieces with fucking axes and scimitars at the end of it.
 Man is born free but is everywhere in chains, as that bastard said […] We were like silent ghosts going through that sand, and the only sound was the buzzing of these fucking great black flies.
 The sky was pure metal, pewter or brass or something, clanking down on your head with no noise, and the sun was like a great round arse shitting fire.